The Institute of Taxation

 (Constitution)

-In order to achieve its objective the company (Institute) shall exercise following powers:
+In order to achieve its object, the Institute (company) shall exercise the following powers:

 1. To appeal, solicit or accept contributions, donations, grants and gifts, in cash or in kind, from lawful sources and to apply the same or income thereof for the objects of the company.